mikeobrien/mikeobrien.github.com/_posts/2015-09-4-setting-up-an-es6-aurelia-app-and-tests-from-scratch.md

 jspm init
 ```

+NOTE: If you have one project, one `package.json` and multiple web apps, you can run `jspm init .` in the root of each web app.
+This will initialize it separately for each app.

 `jspm init` will prompt you for a few pieces of information.
 You can probably accept the defaults, see [here](https://github.com/jspm/jspm-cli/wiki/Getting-Started#2-create-a-project) for more info on them.
+You will want to respond `no` when prompted to use an ES6 transpiler (As we've already handled that).

 ```bash
 Would you like jspm to prefix the jspm package.json properties under jspm? [yes]: